schlenkerc18/fantasy-football-rankings/README.md

     TE: .33

-r^2 values for the multiple linear regressions for each position (2018 and 2019 are used as input variables, 2020 is the dependent variable)
+r^2 values for the multiple linear regressions for each position (Feautures of multiple linear regression are listed above for each position)

-    QB: .32
+    QB: .43
     RB: .63
     WR: .46
     TE: .35